Modified mat nursery

 - Watering: Water the nursery as needed to keep the soil moist.
 Protect the nursery from heavy rains for the first 5 days after seeding (DAS).
 If the nursery can be flooded then at 7 DAS, maintain a 1 cm water level around the mats.
 Drain the water two days before removing the seedling mats for transplanting.

 - Lifting seedling mats: Seedlings reach sufficient height for planting in 15–20 DAS.
-Lift the seedling mats and transport them to main field.
+Lift the seedling mats and transport them to the main field.

 The system is best suited for irrigated areas.
 If transplanting is delayed, seedlings can be damaged when separated for planting.